bemasc/ddr-forwarders/draft-schwartz-add-ddr-forwarders.md

 1. The client connects to one of the indicated Encrypted DNS endpoints.
 1. The client receives a certificate, which it verifies to a suitable root of trust.
 1. For each identity (e.g. SubjectAltName) in the certificate, the client constructs a Resolver Identity:

-  a.
-For DNS over TLS and DNS over QUIC, the Resolver Identity is an IP address or hostname and the port number used for the connection.
+    * For DNS over TLS and DNS over QUIC, the Resolver Identity is an IP address or hostname and the port number used for the connection.
-  b.
-For DNS over HTTPS, the Resolver Identity is a URI Template in absolute form, containing the port number used for the connection and path indicated by `dohpath`.
+    * For DNS over HTTPS, the Resolver Identity is a URI Template in absolute form, containing the port number used for the connection and path indicated by `dohpath`.
 1. The client determines the reputation of each Resolver Identity derived from the certificate.
 1. The maximum (i.e. most favorable) reputation is the reputation of this connection.

+Successful validation then permits cross-forwarder upgrade.

 > OPEN QUESTION: Would it be better to use the SVCB TargetName to select a single Resolver Identity?
 This would avoid the need to enumerate the certificate's names, but it would require the use of SNI (unlike standard DDR), and would not be compatible with all upstream encrypted resolvers.